bigeasy/cadence/design.markdown

-There is a corollary, that when you're compelled to give your time and attention to an aspect of your endeavour that is not at the heart of your endeavour, those insights still come, they hound you with direction, until you finally succumb to the hounding and set out to codify your insights in code.
+There is a corollary, that when you're compelled to give your time and attention to an aspect of your endeavour that is not at the heart of your endeavour, those insights still come, although you don't want to hear from them, since these insights merely distract you from where you ought to be focused.
+But these insights start to nag you, they hound you with direction, they bombard you with clarity, until you finally succumb to the nagging, and the hounding, and bombardment,  and set out to codify your insights in code.

 This is why there are so many unit test frameworks.
-It is the programmer's
+Not because we really need another one, but because it's something you spend so much time with, you want to have a place to capture your own experience with this huge, cross-cutting aspect of your practice.

-prayer: This is my unit testing framework.
+It is the programmer's variation of the Rifleman's Prayer: This is my unit testing framework.
 There are many like it, but this one is mine.

 A JavaScript developer is going to spend a lot of time considering the control flow given the prevalence of callbacks in JavaScript programming.
 I am such a